“Bridge building is a magnificent example of the practical and everyday use of science.”

 Games and team challenges are used every day to break things up (no pun there) and keep it fun.
 Your child goes home happy.

 Throughout Bridge Building, engineering conduct and ethics are taught and observed.
-We also draw on real-life engineering challenges.
+We also draw on real-life engineering challenges through actual case studies and historical accounts.

 “Bridge Building was a great experience and introduction to engineering.